 One note of warning is that although the hardware itself supports 4K/HDR content, this isn't a standard across all streaming services just yet.
 Amazon and Netflix are early adopters, but others haven't been quite so quick on the uptake.

 A final point is that the Streaming Stick+ only supports HDR10 rather than the expanded functionality of the Dolby Vision HDR standard.
 The amount of content that makes use of Dolby Vision is currently very small, but if you want to be completely future-proofed then you might want to opt for a Chromecast Ultra or an Apple TV 4K.

 The Roku Premiere might be able to oust its sibling with similar 4K capabilities at a cheaper price tag, though that only affects those of you who can buy it in the US.

 If you want to get your Full HD 1080p TV hooked up with streaming services, then your best bet from the Roku lineup is currently the non-plus Roku Streaming Stick.

 It's got the same great operating system as its more expensive sibling, and the same wide variety of apps (although, naturally, not in 4K HDR).

 The biggest issue with the device is that it's not available internationally.
 UK readers with HD TVs are better off going for a streaming stick from a competitor such as the Amazon Fire TV Stick or Google Chromecast – as the dirt-cheap UK equivalent, the Roku Express, has a number of connection issues and sluggish loading times.

-Read the full review: Roku Streaming Stick
+Read the full review: Roku Express

 - Need something to watch?
 Check out our guide to the best Netflix shows